nobleach/evented-queue/README.md

 When an item is enqueued, a "itemenqueued" event is emitted.
 Any listners are informed and can fire an event as a result.
 The same is true for dequeueing of items.
 An "itemdequeued" event is fired. (although I don't see this being used as much).
 A "queueemptied" event can alert listeners when the queue has no more items.

-##Adding items to the queue
+##Adding items to the EventedQueue

-Right now, the Event-queue system is extremely simple.
+Right now, the EventedQueue system is extremely simple.
 Just add the script to your page and instantiate an instance of EventedQueue:

     var myEventedQueue = new EventedQueue();